Hlinka Gretzky Cup: Canada Proves Too Powerful For Host Czechs

 Canada stayed unbeaten — and nearly stayed unblemished — in downing the host Czech Republic 7-1 in Wednesday’s round-robin finale at the Hlinka Gretzky Cup.

 Quinton Byfield led Canada with his first two goals of the tournament, including what stood up as the winner.
-Cole Perfetti, with his tournament-leading fifth, Hendrix Lapierre, with his third, Ridly Greig, with his second, and Connor McClennon and Jean-Luc Foudy, both with their first, also scored for Canada, which led 2-0 and 4-0 at the period breaks.
+Cole Perfetti, with his tournament-leading fifth, Hendrix Lapierre, with his third, Ridly Greig, with his second, and Connor McClennon and Jean-Luc Foudy, both with their firsts, also scored for Canada, which led 2-0 and 4-0 at the period breaks.

 Michal Gut snapped Canada’s shutout streak at 161 minutes by scoring the lone goal for the Czech Republic early in the third period before Canada responded with three more.